yosuke-furukawa/tower-of-babel/exercises/iterator_for_of/problem.md

   [Symbol.iterator]() {
     // here belongs the FizzBuzz logic
     // Hint：
-    // When its finished you have to return an object
+    // When it's finished you have to return an object
     // with the property `done: true` but before you
     // have to set `done: false`
   }